armanincredible/Language/README.md

 # Language
 ## About
 First, tokens are created by parsing, and then connected by recursive descent.
 BackEnd then creates an assembler file for my implementation [click]{https://github.com/armanincredible/CPU}.
+If you want to work with my language, you can also use my [compiler]{https://github.com/armanincredible/Compiler}
 ## Grammar
 This so easily, because it's similar to c language.
 + if     <=> VTURILAS